duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 -------
 so.. where should we even begin

-##### let's rewind a bit..
+#### let's rewind a bit..
-##### once upon a time..
+#### once upon a time..
-when i was young, as a kid, I feel.. kinda blessed .. to be born as a son of an engineer and a lecturer in computer science.
+when i was young, as a kid, I felt.. kinda blessed .. to be born as a son of an engineer and a lecturer in computer science.

 I remember me having these science books for kids, then just running up-and-down the house, sitting on the terrace at noon, with the scorching heat from the sun.. okay that was a bit over-exaggerated, but it was hot sunny day, for a kid, okay.. anywho, with a magnifying glass, i was so excited burning all the dry leaves, and box.. no, boxes of matches